 If you are an employer looking to make a labour agreement to sponsor overseas workers, this is something that we can help with.
 If one of the industries shown does not meet your needs, an individual agreement will likely have to be created for you.

 Like most contracts, labour agreements only come into effect after they have been signed by all parties.
 So, if the government does not like the way your labour agreement looks and is not agreed to, you will not be able to hire non-Australian workers.
-If you are looking to become an approved employer-sponsor, it is advisable to consider the long-term benefits of having a Migration Law Expert handle these specifics for you as we will guarantee not to proceed with any applications unless we are confident of a successful outcome.
-Once in effect, a labour agreement is normally valid for 3 years.
+If you are looking to become an approved employer-sponsor, it is advisable to consider the long-term benefits of having our Migration Law Expert handle these specifics for you, as we will guarantee not to proceed with any applications unless we are confident of a successful outcome.

 Labour agreements are different to temporary or permanent visa arrangements because they can be tailored to specific areas, industries and businesses.
 Especially given the skills shortages in rural Australia – as varied as they are – these labour agreements give employers more choices in relation to finding suitable workers for their field.